deldoc/irsol-camera/docs/physical-setup/README.md

 Once the different parts are connected together, you should see that the _Baumer_ camera has a single green light (non-blinking) turned on.
 If you see a blinking led, the connection is incorrect.

 ### IP configuration
-A critical part for allowing the Shuttle PC to connect to the _Baumer_ camera, relies in making sure the different components have "compatible" IP addresses.
-In particular, the following network configuration is necessary:
+A critical part for allowing the Shuttle PC to connect to the _Baumer_ camera, relies in making sure the two components have "compatible" IP addresses.
+In particular, the following network configuration is necessary (to be configure only once):
 * Shuttle PC network port IP and Subnet configuration
 * Camera IP and Subnet configuration

 #### Shuttle network configuration

-As an example: if the network interface of the Shuttle PC against which the ethernet cable is connected is `eth1` , you can check the IP configuration of that port via:
+Assuming the network interface of the Shuttle PC against which the ethernet cable is connected is `eth1` , you can check the IP configuration of that port via:
 ```sh
 $> ip a show eth1